 “I am the creator of the kid’s tangram game Cheechowban.
 Selling on Amazon is great as compared to selling on a website.
 The brand recognition and distribution of Amazon is unequivocally unparalleled when you are talking about a company intending to start shipping via drones.”

 “I sell live crickets on Amazon.
-Although amazon fees eat away at the profits, the exposure and traffic volume that naturally comes from Amazon displaces the cost to market the crickets just from my website.”
+Although Amazon seller fees eat away at the profits, the exposure and traffic volume that naturally comes from Amazon displaces the cost to market the crickets just from my website.”

 — Jeff Neal, Amazon Seller, The Critter Depot